joyboseroy/prajna/README.md

-superimpose onto counters at activated random hard locations; reads take a confidence-weighted vote. *Paraphrases* of previously answered inputs are served in microseconds, on CPU, with no model call — unlike exact memoisation, and cheaper than embedding-cosine caches (GPTCache-style).
+superimpose onto counters at activated random hard locations; reads take a confidence-weighted vote. *Paraphrases* of previously answered inputs are served in microseconds, on CPU, with no model call — unlike exact memoisation, and plausibly cheaper than embedding-cosine caches, unbenchmarked, see open problem 3.

 **6. Hot-path distillation.** `fn.relower()` folds high-confidence
 traces back into the example set and re-runs the lowering ladder.
 A